1. Thin Air

 5. Angels Walk Among Us

-Honestly, I disagree.
+Honestly, I disagree to some extent.
 To put trust in one’s self is rather foolish, not to mention vain and arrogant at times.
-Are there angels that walk among us?
+It also seems like this song contradicts the basic feelings of “Thin Air”.
+Anyways, are there angels that walk among us?
 I’m not so sure about that.
 But I do believe in a spiritual world where our Creator may reach down and gently revive our spirits.
 For me, then, it is not ourselves that we must trust to heal our insides, but God himself.
+Sometimes, that takes the form of willpower and self-love, though.
 Take that as you will.

 7. A Simple Mistake